Creative Writing ProgramIn the Department of English

 Advisory Committee: Professors Michael Burke and Debra Spark; Associate Professor Adrian Blevins; Assistant Professors Sarah Braunstein and Arisa White

 The minor consists of seven courses total: four writing workshops and three courses in literature.

 The four writing workshops should include creative writing courses at the 200 level or above.
-These courses currently include English 278, 279, 280, 378, 379, 380, 382, 386, 478, and 479.
-With permission, a student may substitute an independent study or honors thesis for a workshop.
+These courses currently include English 278, 279, 280, 378, 379, 380, 382, and 386.
 Students may count Theater and Dance 141 (Beginning Playwriting) as one of their creative writing workshops.

 In addition, the creative writing minor requires the student, in consultation with the minor advisor, to complete three courses in English and American literature.
 One of these courses may be at the 200 level.
 The other two must be at the 300 or 400 level.
 Students should consider their writing interests when picking a literature course.
 For instance, a fiction writer might want to study the American short story, the modern American novel, 18th-century novels, Victorian or African-American literature, or contemporary fiction; a poetry writer might elect courses on Renaissance poetry, British Romantic poetry, 19th-century American poetry, Whitman and Dickinson, modern American poetry, or contemporary American poetry.

 First priority for admission to English 278, 279, and 280 is given to sophomores.